-If an employee is taking undergraduate coursework at IU the entire benefit would be considered exemption from taxation per Section 117.
+If an employee receives an undergraduate-level tuition subsidy at IU, the entire benefit would be considered exempt from taxation per Section 117.

-To determine your taxable amount, find the tuition cost for your program, multiply by the number of semesters you will attend for the year, then subtract $5,250.
+To calculate your taxable amount, determine the amount of graduate-level tuition subsidies you are eligible to receive for the year, and then subtract $5,250.
 This provides an estimate of the amount of taxable income that will be added to your paychecks throughout the year.

-For example, the tuition benefit for an employee pursuing a Graduate Kelley MBA on the Bloomington campus is $4,151.25 per term (for the 2021-22 academic year).
+For example, the maximum tuition benefit for an employee pursuing a Graduate Kelley MBA on the Bloomington campus is $4,151.25 per term (for the 2021-22 academic year).
 If you enroll in classes for two terms and receive the maximum tuition benefit amount, then your taxable income would be $3,052.50: receiving a graduate-level tuition subsidy of $4,151.25 each term, less the exemption amount of $5,250.

 An email is sent to each employee by University Tax Services to notify them of the additional taxable income.
 For former employees with IU Retiree Status or their spouse, the value of the IU Tuition Benefit subsidy for the taxable coursework will be reported as taxable income on a W-2 tax form and will be mailed to the retiree.
 Tuition benefit processing takes place during the months outlined in the table below.
 Note: Fringe benefits including tuition benefits, are processed based on the period 11/01/Prior Year to 10/31/Current Year for tax form reporting purposes.
 For example, if an employee's tuition benefit for the Winter term posted to their student bursar account on 11/11/2020, those benefits would be included on the employee's 2021 W-2.